VanoraSC/i2c_intercept/README.md

 ./i2c_time_writer/target/release/i2c_time_writer /dev/i2c-1 0x50
 ```

-The time writer sends the current Unix timestamp once per second.
-The tap server
+The time writer sends the current Unix timestamp once per second as an
+eight-byte little-endian value.
+The tap server echoes the same bytes back and
-logs each line and echoes it back with a counter, which the time writer prints
+appends an eight-byte counter, which the time writer prints to its standard
-to its standard output.
+output.